Agmadbud/AnimePorto/README.md

 ---

 <div align="center">
-  Made with ❤️ by Akira in Japan 🗾
+  Made with ❤️ by Akira
 </div>